imsaravana369/imsaravana369/README.md

 **`Aspiring Functional developer`**

 ---
-I'm from India, and have been working on `purescript`, a functional programming language.
-I actively experiment with different toolings and frameworks.
-I've worked on various technologies like Native android, flutter, django, spring boot etc. I have been blogging since my college days since I love sharing whatever I'm learning.
+I come from India and have been engaged in purescript, a functional programming language.
+I actively explore various tools and frameworks, continuously experimenting with them.
+Additionally, I have experience working with diverse technologies such as Native Android, Flutter, Django, Spring Boot, and more.
+Sharing knowledge through blogging has been a passion of mine since my college days, as I enjoy disseminating what I learn.
 #

  ### 🧰 Languages and Tools